-The College District prohibits students from using or being under the influence of intoxicating beverages in classroom buildings, laboratories, auditoriums, library buildings, museums, faculty and administrative offices, intercollegiate and intramural athletic facilities, and all other public campus areas.
+The College District prohibits students from using, possessing, controlling, manufacturing, transmitting, distributing, selling, or being under the influence of intoxicating beverages in classroom buildings, laboratories, auditoriums, library buildings, museums, faculty and administrative offices, intercollegiate and intramural athletic facilities, and all other public campus areas.
 With the prior consent of the Chancellor, the provisions herein may be waived with respect to a specific event sponsored by the College District.
-Prior to granting consent, the organizers of the event shall submit a written request to the Chancellor detailing a description of the event and the plan for the sale or serving of alcoholic beverages.
+Prior to granting consent, the organizers of the event shall submit a written request to the Chancellor detailing a description of the event and the plan for the selling or serving of alcoholic beverages.
 All federal, state, and local laws shall be strictly enforced at all times on all property controlled by the College District in regard to the possession and consumption of alcoholic beverages.